 “Religion is capable of driving people to such dangerous folly that faith seems to me to qualify as a kind of mental illness.” — Richard Dawkins

 The line between religious superstition and pseudoscience is hazy.
 Some feel that angels and demons also fall into the category of pseudoscience.
 Aren’t spirits living things?
 What about you?
 Do you believe in both spirit entities or just one?
 What about the reality of other entities, like fairies or ghosts?
 How do these differ from beliefs in other things like aliens, the Loch Ness Monster, or Bigfoot?
 Supernatural activity in real life is often an unexpected event.
-We are forced to make an immediate assessment when we run into these situations.
+We are forced to make an immediate assessment when we encounter these situations.
 We must decide if or how it fits within our worldview.

 The belief in UFOs and aliens is widespread.
 What does the belief in UFOs have in common with the belief in spirit apparitions?
 What do angels, demons, and aliens have in common?
 On the surface, they seem like different things.
 Could these simply be different ways to describe supernatural and paranormal activity?

 How we identify and categorize an experience depends upon our worldview.
 Our worldview acts like a filter.
 It tells how to classify things we encounter.
 These judgments are not reality.
 They are just labels we use to categorize our perceptions.
 We automatically filter the experience to fit our worldview.
 When things don’t fit, we have a dilemma.
 Most people learn to ignore those things which don’t fit.
 That way, there isn’t a problem.
-When the event is too large to ignore, it causes us to engage in our fight, flight or freeze reaction.
+When the event is too large to ignore, it causes us to engage in our fight, flight, or freeze reaction.
 This is the response to fear.
 We fear what doesn’t fit within our worldview.

 Everyone has a unique worldview.
 It reflects our interpretation of a particular subculture.
 Even people within the same subculture have slightly different beliefs.
 The person sitting next to you in Church does not have exactly the same beliefs.
 You likely agree on the main points, which creates a bond with that community.
 It is why religious leaders repeat the fundamental points of the religion in different ways.
 It reinforces the main points of the belief system.
 The more extreme the beliefs, the more reinforcement is needed.